strapi/rfcs/rfcs/xxxx-content-type-display-control.md

 # Summary

-Extend the Content Type format function and Model options definition `isManaged` to allow hide / show specified Content Types on purpose.
+Extend the Content Type format function and Model options definition by `isManaged` orio to allow hide / show specified Content Types on purpose.

 # Example